devtron-labs/devtron/README.md

 ## :muscle: Trusted By

-Devtron is trusted by Enterprises and Communities all across the globe.
-The list of the organizations using Devtron can be found [here](./USERS.MD).
+Devtron is trusted by organizations all across the globe.
+The list of our users using Devtron can be found [here](./USERS.MD).

 ## :question: FAQs & Troubleshooting